Dacia Bigster Review 2025: Price, specs & boot space

 Is the Dacia Bigster right for you?

-If you're after a roomy SUV for less, it could well be.
-It's ideal if you're trading up from the company's own Duster to get more space, or if this is your first Dacia model - the brand is expecting it to bring in lots of new customers, and we can see why.
+If you're after a roomy SUV for less, then you should absolutely check the Bigster out.
+It's a great option if you're trading up from the company's own Duster to get more space, or if this is your first Dacia model – the brand is expecting it to bring in lots of new customers, and we can see why.

 What's the best Dacia Bigster model/engine to choose?

-We reckon the 155 Hybrid powertrain will be the pick of the bunch.
-As the largest Dacia ever, the Bigster is also the heaviest in the current range, so the extra poke of the 155 will be very welcome.
-Plus it's based around an inline-four-cylinder engine, which will be smoother and more refined than the three-cylinder options.
-The 155 can also be driven in electric mode 80% of the time, Dacia claims, making it even more relaxing to experience.
+Although it's the only engine we've tried so far, we reckon the 155 Hybrid powertrain will be the pick of the bunch.
+As the largest Dacia ever, the Bigster is also the heaviest in the current range, so the extra poke of the 155 is very welcome.
+Plus it's based around an inline-four-cylinder engine, which we suspect means it'll be smoother and more refined than the three-cylinder options.
+The 155 can also be driven in electric mode for a large chunk of the time when around town, which really cuts down fuel use.

-You could pair that with the base Expression trim and have a decent level of equipment, but you still won't be paying much by opting for the Journey or Extreme grades.
+You could pair that with the base Expression trim and have a decent level of equipment, but opting for the Journey or Extreme grades won't add much to the price, especially if you're buying on finance.
 As for which of the latter you opt for, a lot of that will come down to taste, with Extreme taking on a more aggressive style than Journey and featuring a more hard-wearing interior.
 Equipment levels across the two are high.

 What other cars are similar to the Dacia Bigster?